Bulletin

 Military: Kurt Morthole; Joseph Markvicka

-Missions, Outreach, and Christian Education: Central Nebraska Lutheran Schools/Grand Island Lutheran High; Lutheran Church of Nigeria and Lutheran Bible Translator projects; Global missions—Japan; NE Dist.—Bethlehem Lutheran, Ravenna, NE; Concordia, Seward and all our Concordias; Concordia Theological Sem., Ft.
+Missions, Outreach, and Christian Education: Central Nebraska Lutheran Schools/Grand Island Lutheran High; Lutheran Church of Nigeria and Lutheran Bible Translator projects; Global missions—Hong Kong; NE Dist.—Grace Lutheran, Sumner, NE; Concordia, Seward and all our Concordias; Concordia Theological Sem., Ft.
 Wayne and Concordia Sem., St. Louis

 This week’s memory verse: